 The sword dances are traditionally performed on saint or other religious or community days.
 During the summer several additional performances are put on.
 The sword dances depict various stories around good and bad – of course, the good is always victorious.

 When a greek colony arrived at the island they named it Melaina Korkyra, which translates as Black Corfu.
 They named it after their homeland (Corfu) and the dense pines-woods that cover the island.

 After once getting incredibly lost on the island, we can vouch for just how dense the woods are!
 The woodlands provide the perfect habitat for the wild boars and hares that roam the island.

 Old Town & a cocktail tower

-The most notable features include the majestic St Mark’s Cathedral located in the centre, Marco Polo’s famed house, the layout of the streets which resemble a herringbone pattern facilitating air flow whilst blocking strong winds and a cocktail bar housed in on of the old towers!
+The most notable features include the majestic St Mark’s Cathedral located in the centre, Marco Polo’s famed house, the layout of the streets which resemble a herringbone pattern facilitating airflow whilst blocking strong winds and a cocktail bar housed in one of the old towers!

 The Old Town is compact and can easily be navigated and explored within a couple of hours.
 You’ll find an array of souvenir shops, restaurants and bars here as well.